Unity-Technologies/com.unity.uiwidgets/README.md

 #### Runtime Environment

-Currently UIWidgets only support MacOS(Metal), iOS(Metal), Android(Armv7, OpenGLes) and Windows(Direct3D11).
+Currently UIWidgets only supports MacOS(Metal), iOS(Metal), Android(Armv7, OpenGLes) and Windows(Direct3D11).
 More devices will be supported in the future.

 ## Getting Start